The Barcelona ace finished a brilliant team move after the Inter man's early strike to ensure Alejandro Sabella's men head to Brazil with a victory

-Argentina can now look forward to its Group F opener with Bosnia-Herzegovina on June 15.
+Argentina can now look forward to their Group F opener with World Cup debutants Bosnia-Herzegovina on June 15.

-The home side had claims for a penalty as early as the 10th minute when Ezequiel Lavezzi tumbled in the area under Dalibor Stevanovic's challenge, but referee Martin Vazquez deemed that the midfielder had won the ball.
+The hosts had claims for a penalty as early as the 10th minute when Ezequiel Lavezzi tumbled in the area under Dalibor Stevanovic's challenge, but referee Martin Vazquez deemed that the midfielder had won the ball.

 Argentina had the lead two minutes later, however, Alvarez opening his international account with a low left-foot drive from 20 yards that accurately found the bottom right-hand corner.